What shall you have in mind when buying a property in Cyprus?

 4. Pre-contractual promises on returns

 Many times, salesmen will make promises to a potential buyer about a “fantastic return” or an “excellent investment opportunity”.
-Estate agents and developers depend achieving sales and sometimes they will present things rosy for the buyer.
+Estate agents and developers depend on achieving sales, and sometimes they will present things rosy for the buyer.
 You should treat these representations with caution.
-If you are buying a property for investment reasons ask whether these representations can be given to you in writing and whether the seller can guarantee them.
-In addition, you should ask where they base their estimations to see if they have relied on expert research.
+If you are buying a property for investment reasons, ask whether these representations can be given to you in writing and whether the seller can guarantee them.
+Besides, you should ask where they base their estimations to see if they have relied on expert research.

 5. Construction and property condition

-People buying off-plan must make sure that the construction level of the developer is of good standard.
+People buying off-plan must make sure that the construction level of the developer is of a good standard.
 The best illustrator of this is previous projects of the developer of at least 5-10 years before.
 Are there cracks on the walls?
 Are their projects well maintained?
-There is a 12-month statutory guarantee for the construction of properties which can however be extended by contract.
-When buying off-plan an independent lawyer should make provision for the buyer to appoint its own experts to check the quality and progress of construction.
+There is a 12-month statutory guarantee for the construction of properties which can, however, be extended by contract.
+When buying off-plan, an independent lawyer should make provision for the buyer to appoint its experts to check the quality and progress of construction.

 For used properties, one must check the house.
-If there are illustrations of damp or cracks on the wall this may mean that an may illustrate signs of bad construction.
+If there are illustrations of damp or cracks on the wall, this may mean that a may illustrate signs of bad construction.